 Before we can dive into all the things you need to know about a blockchain operating system, we should take a step back and ensure you understand normal, run-of-the-mill operating systems.

-Essentially, an operating system (OS) is a computer program that underpins all other things happening on your device.
-It allows the software components that you use to have easy access and connection to the hardware components of your device.
-Since all applications need access to the hardware of your computer to run successfully and smoothly, the operating system is extremely important.
+An operating system (OS) is a computer program that underpins all other things on your device.
+It allows the software components you use to have easy access and connection to the hardware components of your device.
+Since all applications need access to your computer’s hardware to run successfully and smoothly, the operating system is extremely important.

-Rather than programming directly on the hardware, people can program on operating systems, which allows access to all the resources you may need, from the use of the mouse to the memory of your computer.
+Rather than programming directly on the hardware, people can program on operating systems, allowing access to all the resources you may need, from the mouse to the memory of your computer.